 The article says that Wellingtonians should recognise that they are facing risks from the quakes and climate change and should start taking steps to prepare for it.

 Stuff NZ obtained the views of four experts on the risks Wellingtonians face and their recommendations.
 Here are some snippets of what they said.

 Sandeeka Mannakkara, Lecturer in Climate Engineering, University of Auckland,

-Sandeeka talks about climate change and how will it affect our cities, particularly the risks it will bring to Wellington.
+Sandeeka talks about climate change and how it will affect our cities, particularly the risks it will bring to Wellington.

-She explains how the city can prepare for it by investing in resilience, identifying hazardous areas and, limiting or refraining from building or developing the area, adopting new technologies and materials for the construction of assets.
+She explains how the city can prepare for it by investing in resilience, identifying hazardous areas and, limiting or refraining from building or developing the site, adopting new technologies and materials for the construction of assets.

 “Finally, climate change resilience requires efforts to mitigate the causes of climate change by working towards net zero greenhouse gas emissions.
 This requires innovations and changes in transportation, construction, electricity, waste, land-use, employment and lifestyle to support this goal.
 Wellington, as the country’s capital, can take a leading step on these initiatives and be an example for the rest of New Zealand. “

 Ian Cassels, Property Developer – The Wellington Company